spdx/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 - dataset: the element follows the Dataset profile specification
 - usage: the element follows the Usage profile specification
 - extension: the element follows the Extension profile specification
+- individual: the element can be shared individually without being included in a `Bundle`